yardsale8/stat110_book/_sources/chp7/interpreting_slope_intercept.rst

 Interpreting Slope and the :math:`y`-intercept
 ----------------------------------------------

-To write out an interpretation of the values of the slope and :math:`y`-intercept, we use the standard interpretations that are taught in mathematics.
+To write out an interpretation for the slope and :math:`y`-intercept, we start with the standard interpretations that are taught in mathematics.
 Recall that the slope is the amount of change in :math:`y` when adding one unit to :math:`x`.
-Since the relationships are rarely perfect in regression, but instead a general tendency, we change this interpretation as follows.
+Since the relationships in regression are rarely perfect, but instead describe a general tendency, we change this interpretation as follows.

-.. admonition:: The standard interpretation of the slope of the regression line
+.. admonition:: The standard interpretation of the slope of a regression line

-    The **slope of the regression line** is the *average* amount of change in :math:`y` when adding one unit to :math:`x`.
+    The slope of the regression line is the *average* amount of change in :math:`y` when adding one unit to :math:`x`.

 It is, as always, important to add the context to our interpretations and the